developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 We have mentioned earlier that it is better to re-use the same resources and dependencies as you have in your dev environment.
 But how much shared should it be?
 Would you give your backend application all the access to the dev database and caching system?
-Or do you separate them into different databases?
+Or do you separate them into different networks?

 The answer to this question is the undesired and ever so common *it depends*.
 We cannot provide you a general and universal recipe for what may or may not